LakeYS/blockland-stats/README.md

 # Sending Data to Clients
 Data is sent to a user's game using a client command called `clientCmdReceiveStat`.
 This command is called using commandToClient, like this: `commandToClient(%client, 'ReceiveStat', "Name", "Group", "Data Type", Data, "String");`
+Example: `commandToClient(%client, 'ReceiveStat', "Rounds Won", "General", "Additive", %client.roundsWon);`
-Data is stored and displayed in the order it is sent, so it needs to be initialized in the desired display order.
+IMPORTANT: Data is stored and displayed in the order it is sent, so it needs to be initialized in the desired display order.
 ## Parameters
 These are the parameters used by the function:
 ### Name
 The name of the variable you want to set.
 This will be displayed in the GUI.
-This is used to identify your variable within the game-mode.
+This is used to uniquely identify the variable within its group.
 ### Group
 The group that the variable will be displayed under in the GUI.
 If '0' or blank, this defaults to "General".
 Multiple variables can use the same name as long as they are in different groups.